guerlBlanchard/WebChanger/WebApp/README.md

 This will allow me to discover and master framework required for any future work experiences.

-This will also prevent a possible [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) to develop.
+This will also has the goal to  prevent a possible [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) to develop.